aristanetworks/anta/docs/security-advisory-reports.md

 - The parent row contains the device, test description, authoritative advisory result, and a summary of its detailed findings.
 All parent messages, when present, follow the summary as labelled overall evidence.
 Messages propagated from detailed findings may therefore also appear in the child rows.
 - Each indented `├──` or `└──` row represents one detailed issue assessment emitted by the test.
 - `Description` uses the published vulnerability descriptions for associated findings and the atomic description for unassociated findings. `Vulnerability ID(s)` lists explicit vulnerability associations prefixed by their severity icons, while `Result` and `Findings` contain the final semantic conclusion and decisive device evidence.
-- `Remediations` contains issue-specific remediation on atomic rows.
-Parent rows in both flattened and expanded reports display the stable, deduplicated aggregation of test-level and atomic remediation entries as bullets when atomic remediation contributes to the aggregation.
+- `Remediations` contains the rendered structured remediation plan for an atomic issue when that issue is affected, mitigated, or inconclusive.
+Parent rows in both flattened and expanded reports display a stable aggregation of the atomic plans: structurally identical plans are deduplicated, their vulnerability associations and advisory guidance are combined, and each resulting plan is rendered as a bullet.
+Not-affected and error results do not carry remediation plans.
 - One issue may cover multiple vulnerabilities or have no vulnerability association.
 Multiple independent issues associated with the same vulnerability remain separate rows.
 - When the test emits no detailed issue assessments, expanded output contains only the parent row.